AylaNetworks/ayla-documentation/src/system-administration/aura-mobile-app/index.md

 The Main Menu appears.
 The following diagram shows the structure of the Aura Mobile App:

 <img src="aura-menu.png" width="720">

-This User Guide has addressed several of these screens already.
-The LAN OTA and Test Runner screens are covered in the [Developer Guide](../../developer-guide).

 ## Device Screen